 Manager: Heidi, I've noticed that there is tension between you and Jane.
 Can you tell me what's going on?

 Heidi: Jane is such a slacker.
 I'm always having to do her work.

 Heidi: Because if I don't do the work, the work won't get done.

-Managers often struggle with coming up with solutions to the problem of bickering employees.
-But if you simply identify the underlying behavior issue, address it, and then follow up to solve it, you can work miracles in your department.
+Managers often struggle with coming up with solutions to the problem of bickering employees, but if you simply identify the underlying behavior issue, address it, and then follow up to solve it, you can be successful.

-Most of the time, the employees are allowing their emotions to override their professionalism Your intervention as a coach and guide can help them move past the emotional aspects into solving the real, existing problem.
-Then, your employees will get along and you can create the harmonious environment at work that you want, too.
+Most of the time, employees are allowing their emotions to override their professionalism.
+Your intervention as a coach and guide can help them move past the emotional aspects into solving the real, existing problem.
+Then, your employees will get along and you can create a harmonious environment at work that you want, too.